-Packing for your summer holiday and feel like something’s missing?
+Packing for your summer holiday and feeling like something’s missing?
 If you’re reading this, then it just might be a board game.
 But which one?
 There are countless games to choose from, but not all travel easily.
-Here are the 7 best board games to take on a summer holiday.
+Here are the 7 best board games to take on summer holiday.

 In a hurry?
 Take a quick peek before you go.

 #1.
 Tiny Epic Galaxies / Tiny Epic Quest

 While solo gaming is an option for any of the Tiny Epic series, my solo play go-to is Quest for its easy setup and Zelda-esque vibes.
 Traveling across a fantasy kingdom, sneaking past goblins, exploring temples in search of treasure; this game is certainly reminiscent of The Legend of Zelda.